dhall-lang/dhall-lang/standard/semantics.md

 # Semantics

-This document formalizes the semantics for type-checking and normalizing Dhall expressions.
+This document formalizes the semantics for resolving, type-checking and normalizing Dhall expressions.

+Note that this document *does not* specify how a language binding marshals an normalized Dhall expression into a matching expression in the host language.
+The details of how to do so are left open to each implementation.

 ## Table of contents